 Core Strengthening Exercises for a 40 Day Lenten Challenge

 Plank Pose is a great pose for a challenge.
 It’s used in both yoga and fitness workouts.
 The challenge is to see how long you can hold the pose.
 How much does the amount of time holding plank increase over 40 days?
 (I did this challenge this year between January 1 and February 9.)

 You will discover things about yourself and your body as you do plank.
 Plank tones all the core muscles of the body, including abdomen, chest, and low back, as well as glutes, arms, and shoulders.
 By holding plank regularly you will build up your stamina, endurance, and determination.
 You can support the plank by resting on your hands and extended arms or by resting on your forearms and elbows, like the man in the following photos (which is the way I did it).

 You can vary plank pose by raising or lowering your pelvic area to bring other muscles into play.
 You can also do a half plank with your knees down.
 You can also roll over on your sides to do a side plank on each side to give each arm and shoulder a rest.

 After holding plank, even in various positions, for several minutes, you need a counter pose.
 The suggestion would be cobra or bridge (both back bends).
 I rested in bridge pose, like the man in this photo.

 Another core strengther that comes out of fitness training rather than yoga is to do crunches on a stability ball.
 Balancing on the ball also adds to core strength.
-How crunches can you add over the course of Lent’s 40 days?
+How many sit up crunches can you add over the course of Lent’s 40 days?